Managing a bar and restaurant means having to deal with employee turnover rates that you simply just don't see in other industries.

 Small gestures of appreciation can also go a long way to making staff members feel valued.
 Whether you throw a staff party or you make sure a worker gets an extra break when they are having a bad day, a little kindness can create a positive work environment that people are happy to come to every day.

 Don't shy away from learning about where you may have made mistakes.
 Be sure to conduct exit interviews and find out why people chose to leave your restaurant.
 Keep track of the data you gather and see if you can identify any trends.

 The data and feedback you collect from employees that leave your organization will give you valuable insights on where you can improve as an employer.

 It is also a good idea to regularly check-in with staff and see what kind of suggestions they have for improving the work environment.
 You might just find that they have some good ideas and implementing their suggestions will make them feel more vested in the business.

-Allow employees with more insights into how the business is doing and what kinds of management decisions are being made.
-Make sure that you are measuring different aspects of your business and sharing performance numbers with the employees.
-Practicing transparency and inclusion will reduce the gap between management and staff and make everyone feel more invested in the success of the business.
+Give your employees more insights into how the business is doing and what kinds of management decisions are being made.
+Make sure that you are measuring different aspects of your business and sharing performance numbers with your team members.

 Take a look around your bar or restaurant.
-Is 99% of your staff made up of young 20 somethings?
+Is 99 percent of your staff made up of young 20 somethings?
 If so, you might want to shake up your recruiting practices and start to diversify your staff.
-Baby boomers represent a growing demographic of restaurant industry workers and may be the perfect addition.
+Baby boomers represent a growing demographic of restaurant industry workers and may be the perfect addition to your team.